Do It Yourself (DIY) Events

 One key difference is that whereas most Calendar and Permanent Events are circular routes, returning to the start point, a DIY may be a one-way trip.
 The annual visit to the cousins might be a lot more pleasant if you know you've got a great ride home to look forward to!

 You can choose not only the date of your ride but the route itself and all of the controls along the way.
 For maximum flexibility, it's possible to plan the ride as an Advisory route DIY, using GPS or "traditional" proof of passage, or a Mandatory route DIY by GPS.
 In each case you submit your ride details in advance.
 For an advisory route the shortest distance between controls is what counts, not the actual route you intend to ride.
 The usual way to assess this is using Google maps set to walking mode - but if in doubt consult your DIY organiser for guidance.
 For mandatory by GPS DIYs the planned route distance counts.
 More information on route planning here.

 Your DIY ride does not even have to be in the UK - many AUK members have ridden in other countries.

 You will need a Brevet Card (real or virtual) in advance of the event, the fee includes the DIY entry.
 These can be purchased via the DIY Events Page.

 Advisory routes are defined by the list of controls.
-Instead of collecting paper proof of passage, you submit your GPS track log or proof of passage (e.g. shop receipts) to show you passed through the controls.
+You submit your GPS track log or proof of passage (e.g. shop receipts) to show you passed through the controls.
 Advisory DIY riders are free to go whichever way they want between controls on the day.

 Good for: Riders who like some flexibility on their route

 Mandatory routes are defined by a list of controls and the route between them.
 To obtain validation, a GPX file of the proposed route must be provided with the entry and upon completion the GPS track should be uploaded to the validation tool on aukweb.net

 Good for: devising routes avoiding main roads.